- Exploring the historical town of Ronda, surrounded by the stunning Sierras

-A) Accommodation (shared twin / double en suite rooms) in 2* and 3* hotels and local inns
+A) Accommodation (shared twin / double en suite rooms) in a mixture of 2 and 3 hotels and inns

 B) Meals as per the itinerary (B-Breakfast, L=Lunch, D=Dinner)

-F) Airport transfers on scheduled arrival and departure days from Jerez airport (XRY), Gibraltar airport (GIB)
+G) Airport transfers on scheduled arrival and departure days from Malaga Airport (AGP)